isomerpages/moht-healthyprecincts/pages/Movements for Health.md

 **Community Movement Champions**

-These Community Movement Champions (CMCs) are ground-up initiatives that empower and mobilise the community members to live a good life:
+Our Community Movement Champions (CMCs) are ground-up initiatives that empower and mobilise the community members to live a good life:
 * 3Pumpkins
 * Beyond Social Services
 * Green Nudge